nikolanoxon/CarND/T1P1_lane_lines/writeup.md

 1. Convert the frame to grayscale
 2. Apply a Gaussian blur (k=5) to smooth the image
-3. Apply a Canny transform to find all edges
+3. Apply a Canny transform to find all edges.
+I iterated over several thresholds, but found that 50/150 was optimal.
 3. Mask the frame
-4. Apply a Hough transform to obtain lane line candidates
+4. Apply a Hough transform to obtain lane line candidates.
+I iterated over many parameters until a suitable set was identified.

 ##### The following steps were performed in the draw_lines() function for each frame
 5. Filter out the candidates with implausible slopes (too shallow)